Doctoral Research Study

 Study design: This study uses the qualitative methodology known as phenomenography.
 The focus of phenomenography is using inductive practices to elicit a clearer understanding of second-order thinking (how people understand the world) by a group of people around a particular phenomenon.
 In this study, the investigator will solicit scholars who participate on the platforms SciHub, LibGen, r/Scholar on Reddit, and the hashtag #ICanHazPDF on Twitter to acquire research literature in order to produce research.
 Engagement on these sites can be considered (depending on the content acquired) illegal.
 Therefore, the investigator looks to study how scholars understand these practices in relation to their scholar identity by interview approximately 24 scholars who vary in institutional affiliation, discipline, which platform they use and their level of usage.

-Confidentiality Practices: Your participation in this research is as confidential as possible.
-That is, the information gathered for this project will not be published or presented in a way that would allow anyone to identify you.
-Information gathered for this project will be password protected on a computer and when stored in the cloud, stored with a server that uses two-factor authentication.
+Confidentiality Practices: Participation in this research was as confidential as possible.
+That is, the personal identifiable information gathered for this project will not be published or presented in a way that would allow anyone to identify participants.
+Information gathered for this project was password protected on a computer and when stored in the cloud, stored with a server that used two-factor authentication.

-All identifiable information that could directly identify you (e.g., your name, your email, your institutional affiliation) will be removed from the information collected in this study.
-After removing all identifiers, the information may also be used for future research or shared with other researchers without additional consent.
+All identifiable information that could directly identify participants (e.g., name, email, institutional affiliation) was removed from the information collected in this study.

 Significance of research question/purpose: Currently, there is limited research on scholars’ uses of platforms that illegally acquire and share academic research literature, even though millions of downloads of research literature occurs each year (Andročec, 2017; Badke, 2017; Bohannon, 2016, Crissinger, 2017).
 Most research available is largely quantitative and focuses on types of research acquired on these platforms (Andročec; 2019; Greshake, 2017).
 Other research explores in general ways the benefits acquired from using these platforms (Chesler et al., 2016; Gardner & Gardner, 2017; Oakley, 2016).
 This proposed study will develop a clearer understanding of experiences, motivations, and thoughts by scholars participating in this practice that has yet to be considered.